Grandfather of African literature, Chinua Achebe, dies aged 82

 In 2004, he turned down the title 'Commander of the Federal Republic' offered to him by then President Olusegun Obasanjo, replying that he was appalled by the cliques who had turned Nigeria into "a bankrupt and lawless fiefdom".

-Undaunted, President Jonathan also tried to confer a national honor on him in 2011.
+Undaunted, President Jonathan also tried to confer a national honour on him in 2011.
 He snubbed that one too.

 A car accident put Achebe in a wheelchair in 1990 and he wrote no books for more than 20 years.